26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

 DOWNLOAD DR WATTS’ ULTIMAGE GUIDE TO POST-PREGNANCY SURGERY

-Common Signs of Torn or Damaged Abdominal Muscles Post-Pregnancy
+Signs of Torn or Damaged Abdominal Muscles Post-Pregnancy

 Post-pregnancy, it is essential to be aware of the signs that may indicate torn or damaged abdominal muscles.
-Some common symptoms include:
+Some symptoms include:

-• Lower back pain or discomfort
+- Lower back pain or discomfort

-• Difficulty performing core exercises or feeling unstable when lifting objects
+- Difficulty performing core exercises or feeling unstable when lifting objects

-• A visible gap or indentation along the midline of your abdomen
+- A visible gap or indentation along the midline of your abdomen

-• Constipation or difficulty with bowel movements
+- Constipation or difficulty with bowel movements

 If you are experiencing any of these symptoms, you might be confronted with diastasis recti.
 A thorough examination is the first step in diagnosing damaged abdominal muscles.
 Dr Watts will perform a physical examination, observing your abdominal area for any visible signs of muscle separation or weakness.
 They may also ask you to perform specific movements or exercises to assess your core strength and stability.
+You can also read our blog on What Do Torn Stomach Muscles Feel Like.

 Diastasis Recti vs Hernia